XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/index.md

 ---
 html: transaction-types.html
 parent: transaction-formats.html
+seo:
-blurb: All the different types of transactions that the XRP Ledger can process.
+    description: All the different types of transactions that the XRP Ledger can process.
 metadata:
   indexPage: true
 labels: